AnaGomes/anagomes.github.io/_posts/2016-08-11-101-software-development.md

 - **Refactor:** this one follows the concept of the last bullet point.
 You did a simple code that perfectly works for the scenario you had.
 But all the sudden you acknowledged a whole country of new customers that are now asking for that unique feature that would fit perfectly in your project.
 And it is when you look at it that you see: that PoC database system no longer suits your needs neither do the way that you access the API for geolocation, e.g. Now is the time... for Refactor.
 Take advantage of the control version to help on this if something goes wrong and go for it.
 Adapt.
 Be a chameleon.

 - **Security measures:** so, you did all the other items and you feel great until someone gets in there and destroys it.
-Newer frameworks and versions of languages begin to have basic protection against the clear text login or XML External Entity injection.
+Newer frameworks and versions of languages begin to have basic protection against the most simple vulnerabilities.
+Think of it like having a fence defending your house.
+It's useless if it is 1ft tall and can't protect that beautiful garden.

-Last but no least remember: even a master has something to learn.
-Don't ever forget to sometimes go into the wild and get something.
+Last but not least remember: even a master has something to learn.
+Don't ever forget to sometimes go into the wild and get something new.
 <sup><sub>(I know sometimes it gets you some bruises in the run but in the end, the feeling is great, isn't it? ;) )</sub></sup>